glucee/OVH/README.md

 # OVH
 Python to generate Overlap Volume Histogram from DICOM file

+#Description

 Filename: ovhcalc.py

-Description: the file contains method calculating OVH graph from rtss DICOM file by identifying the ROI number of 2 organs.
+The file contains method calculating OVH graph from rtss DICOM file by identifying the ROI number of 2 organs.
 It also returns a dict with min_Dis and max_Dis for x-axis, and a list for OVH plot.

-Main function:
+# Main function
 calculate_ovh(structure, ptv_ori, non_ptv_roi, wplt=False):
 Wplt: True: show OVH graph